Vivien Endemann

-Vivien Endemann (born 7 August 2001) is a German footballer who plays as a forward for VfL Wolfsburg in the Bundesliga and the Germany national team.
+Vivien Endemann (born 7 August 2001) is a German professional footballer who plays as a forward for Women's Super League club Liverpool and the Germany national team.

 Club career

 Endemann began her career at TV Dinklage and later moved to the youth department of Werder Bremen, where she played in the B-Junior Bundesliga.
-In the 2017/18 season, she made her first appearances for Werder's second team in the third-tier Regionalliga Nord.
-In the summer of 2018, Endemann moved to regional league club TV Jahn Delmenhorst and scored 20 goals in 21 games in the following 2018/19 season.
+In the 2017–18 season, she made her first appearances for Werder's second team in the third-tier Regionalliga Nord.
+In the summer of 2018, Endemann moved to regional league club TV Jahn Delmenhorst and scored 20 goals in 21 games in the following 2018–19 season.
 This caught the attention of second division club SV Meppen, who signed Endemann.
-In the 2019/20 season, Meppen finished fourth.
+In the 2019–20 season, Meppen finished fourth.
 Since the better-placed second teams of VfL Wolfsburg and TSG 1899 Hoffenheim were not allowed to be promoted, SV Meppen was promoted to the Bundesliga.
 They narrowly missed out on staying in the league in the 2020–21 season, and Vivien Endemann moved to SGS Essen together with Maike Berentzen.

-For the 2023/24 season she moved to VfL Wolfsburg.
+For the 2023–24 season she moved to VfL Wolfsburg.

+On 10 April 2026, it was announced that Endemann would be signing for Women's Super League club Liverpool upon the expiry of her contract with Wolfsburg in the summer of 2026.

+On 6 September 2026, she produced a goal and assist on her Liverpool debut, in a 4–0 away win over Charlton Athletic in their opening fixture of the 2025–26 Women's Super League season at The Valley.

 International career

 In 2020, Endemann appeared for Germany at the youth (U19) level.
-On February 28, 2024, she played her first international match for the Germany national team in the UEFA third-place match against the Netherlands, resulting in a victory and Olympic qualification for Germany.
+On 28 February 2024, she played her first international match for the Germany national team in the UEFA third-place match against the Netherlands, resulting in a victory and Olympic qualification for Germany.

 On 3 July 2024, Endemann was called up to the Germany squad for the 2024 Summer Olympics.